TonyPhipps/tech-notes/Products/splunk_dashboards.md

 ### Parse Data From Background Search to Token

-NOTE: Requires the "dispatch_rest_to_indexers" capability.
+NOTE: Requires the "dispatch_rest_to_indexers" capability/permission.

 ```
 <search>